What does “mikan” mean in Japanese?

 - namae – 名前 (なまえ) : a noun meaning ‘name’ in Japanese.
 This can also work as plural.

 This is another typical usage of “mikan”.
-Japanese people sometimes use it as a name for their pet.
-Even parents sometimes use it as a name for their child.
-So, the usage shown in this example sentence is common somehow.
+Sometimes it can work as a name in Japanese.
+So, the usage shown in this example is common somehow.

 Summary